ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-ie.md

 Once you have unlocked your domain name, your domain name registrar must send you the transfer code for it.
 This code is sometimes referred to using different names, such as: **transfer code**, **AuthCode**, **AuthInfo** or **EPP code**.

-Please note that OVH is not your current domain name registrar.
+Please note that OVHcloud is not your current domain name registrar.
 We are, therefore, unable to unlock your domain or provide the transfer code.

 > [!warning]
 >